lwvmobile/m17-fme/docs/Install_Notes.md

 After the sh script finishes, m17-fme should open.
 If not, then double click on the Cygwin Terminal desktop shortcut, and try running `m17-fme`.
 If you chose to create a portable version, you will find the folder and zip file in the `C:\cygwin64\home\username` directory if using the default cygwin64 folder location.

-You can also update your versions by using the cyg_rebuild.sh script `sh scripts/cyg_rebuild.sh`.
+You can also update your versions by using the cyg_rebuild.sh script `sh cyg_rebuild.sh`.

 ## How to Build (Manual Install)